About Our Haskaps

 We are firm believers of supporting our pollinators

 Pollinator habitats have been set up on the farm to encourage and support the native pollinator insects, by providing nesting materials and bee forage areas.
 The habitats are found in our fence rows, along our wind breaks, and near our pond and wooded areas.
+In addition, we have approximately 6 acres of various clovers and flowering plants dedicated to pollinators

 We choose plants from the pollinator list to encourage a variety of food sources for these beneficial insects.